 Reality Show: Terror Mumbai

-Of course we started watching something described as a gang war.
-This built up into a chase behind the elusive truth of what was happening, trying to piece together the tracks of someone (some people?) who’d turned up at C.S.T. station with guns, popped up five minutes later at the Taj Mahal hotel and then apparently transmogrified a few meters away at the Oberoi/Trident.
+Then we landed on the news channel band.
+And there it stayed and hasn’t moved since.
+Of course, we started watching something described as a gang war.
+This built up into a chase behind the elusive truth of what was happening.
+We tried to piece together the tracks of someone (some people?) who’d turned up at C.S.T. station with guns.
+They popped up five minutes later at the Taj Mahal hotel and then apparently transmogrified a few meters away at the Oberoi/Trident.
 Abrupt cut to assemble a whole lot of other details.

 Nariman House